It’s Time to Start Eavesdropping… For Fun and Inspiration

 This doesn’t even get into what happens when you’re in a crowded room.
 Since it is hard to follow a lot of conversations, concentrate on only one or two.
 You won’t hear it all, anyway.
 Furthermore, if you split your focus, you won’t get anything good.

 I am not saying you need to be nosy.
 Furthermore, this is not for gossip.
+You’re not some latter day Gladys Kravitz.
 Rather, you are a writer and you are doing research.
-Do yourself a favor and mix up what you hear.
+And do yourself a favor and mix up what you hear.
 Don’t copy paragraphs outright.
 Instead, grab a sentence here and there.
 Write them down and put them away for later.
 Since you will presumably be writing for years, a sentence might work a decade from now.
 You never know.

 The Names Have Been Changed to Protect the Innocent